Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="table"></a>
 ### table

-Show a table with multiple inputs per row and store the values as JSON in the database.
+Show a table with multiple inputs per row and store the values as JSON array of objects in the database.
 The user can add more rows and reorder the rows as they please.

 ```php
 [   // Table